Peak Age of Information in Priority Queueing Systems: Concluding Remarks and Future Work

 \section{Concluding Remarks and Future Work}

-In this research we considered a multi-class multi-buffer queueing system where each class of data source generates packets according to a Poisson process and a single processor uses a static priority scheme to serve the packets.
+In this research we considered a multi-class queueing system where each class of data source generates packets according to a Poisson process and a single processor uses a static priority scheme to serve packets.
 We characterized the PAoI for such a system under two situations: (i) when the buffer size for each queue is one; (ii) when the buffer size for each queue is infinite and service disciplines within each queue can be FCFS or LCFS.
-We obtained exact expressions for PAoI in both case (i) and (ii) when the service times are exponential, and bounds which serve as excellent approximations when service times are general.
-The methodology leverages upon insights from the stochastic models that result in the probabilities for deriving the PAoI.
+We obtained exact expressions for PAoI in case (i) when the service times are exponential, and bounds (which serve as excellent approximations) for case (i) when service times are generally distributed.
+The method of obtaining PAoI for case (i) becomes cumbersome when the number of queues is large.
+For case (ii) with general service times, we provided the exact methods for calculating PAoI, and this method can be applied when the number of queues is large.

+Using PAoI results, we made a few observations that are useful in determining priorities, service disciplines and sampling rates.
+We found that LCFS is not the optimal service discipline in minimizing PAoI, and we also found that systems with buffer size one at each queue does not always provide smaller PAoI than the systems with infinite buffer size.
+These are due to the special definition of the metric PAoI.
+We further discussed the merits and limitations of the metric PAoI.

-Using PAoI results we make a few observations that are useful in determining priorities and sampling rate for release times.
-We find that for minimizing the average PAoI across queues, it is beneficial to give higher priorities to queues with lower traffic intensities.
-Besides, we find that the PAoI of queues with low priorities are more sensitive to the packet arrival rate of high priority queues, and increasing the arrival rate for one queue, while reducing the PAoI for this certain data source, would significantly increase the PAoI of queues with lower priorities.
+From both analytical and numerical results, we showed that for minimizing the average PAoI across queues, it is beneficial to give higher priorities to queues with lower traffic intensities.
+Besides, we found that the PAoI of queues with low priorities are more sensitive to the packet arrival rate of high priority queues.
+Increasing the arrival rate for one queue, while reducing the PAoI for this certain data source, would significantly increase the PAoI of queues with lower priorities.

 Since in this paper we mainly focus on static queue priorities, in our future work we will consider a system with dynamic priorities.
 Besides, in smart manufacturing systems where the status of machines changes over time, sampling with a time-varying rate is also possible and it is interesting to consider the PAoI with time-varying arrival rates.
 Moreover, the variance of PAoI is also useful in measuring the data freshness in real-time systems, and the distribution of PAoI is also of interest.
-Thus there are numerous opportunities for research in the area of PAoI for multi-priority queues.
+Thus, there are numerous opportunities for research in the area of PAoI for multi-priority queues.